Audiotool: Audiotool Next 1.0

 February 2015, a major update was officially announced that would convert the application from Flash to HTML5, offering live collaboration and other new features yet to be announced.
 Later that year, some features announced included audio/video chat and a detachable timeline.
 The beta has been released to certain users of the site if they request for the beta on the homepage.
 On October 1, 2018, Audiotool Next was publicly released.

-Audiotool features
+Website features

 Devices

 The Hobnox Audiotool includes emulations of: